 Your guide to property auctions

-Whether you're a first home buyer or considering buying a property at auction, the process can be daunting if you're not familiar with what happens at auction.
 At Ray White, auctions our the lifeblood of our group and we have expert auctioneers across Australia who successfully call auctions on a weekly basis.
-Read the advice from our auctioneers below to learn more about the auction process and what's involved in an auction for buyers.
+Read the tips from our auctioneers to learn more about the auction process and what's involved in an auction for buyers.

 What do I need to know about auctions?